ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 Coverage Propensities
 ++++++++++++++++++++++

-The coverage propensity for wasting treatment parameters :math:`C` and :math:`E` for any given simulant should update upon each transition between wasting states.
+The coverage propensity for wasting treatment parameters :math:`C` and :math:`E` for any given simulant should update upon each transition between wasting states (in other words: a new propensity should be drawn from a independent uniform distribution).
+There should be no correlation between MAM and SAM treatment parameter propensity values.

 .. note::